Tract Guide: Mackay Del Prado (Pleasanton homes, 1973)

 ![]() |

 By the end of 1974, Mackay had wrapped up their work in Del Prado.
-A few years later, the builder was absorbed into the short-lived Kaiser-Aetna partnership, which spun off Ponderosa Homes.
+A few years later, the builder was absorbed into the short-lived Kaiser-Aetna partnership, which spun off into Ponderosa Homes.
 But by then, the homes had already spoken for themselves.

 Even today, Del Prado remains one of Pleasanton’s most desirable neighborhoods, and it’s easy to see why.
 Its homes were built with heart, pride, and the kind of detailing that could only come from a time when a new home meant a fresh start.